larkintuckerllc/city-events-map-prototype/README.md

 `./node_modules/.bin/babel src -d dist`

-Now there is an ES5 *index.js* file; but now we need to create the *bundle.js* file that bundles the application JavaScript and all the dependencies, e.g., React.
+Now there is a transpiled ES5 *index.js* file; but now we need to create the *bundle.js* file that bundles the application JavaScript and all the dependencies, e.g., React, into one file.

 **Assignment (5 Min): Install the Browserify bundler application with the command:**